w3f/Grants-Program/applications/polkadot.md

 We're in the early research and design phase.
 We've completed:

 1. **Threat modeling** for journalists in authoritarian regimes
-2. **Research on existing identity solutions** in Substrate (KILT, Litentry) and identified gaps for journalism use cases
+2. **Research on existing identity solutions** in Polkadot (KILT, Litentry) and identified how to leverage KILT for journalism use cases
-3. **Technical specifications** for custom pallets (Journalist Identity, Press Credential, Publication Registry)
+3. **Technical specifications** for contracts-first architecture (ink! + Solidity contracts, KILT integration patterns, optional FRAME pallet)
-4. **Partnerships** with Committee to Protect Journalists (CPJ) and Reporters Without Borders for credential issuance workflows
+4. **Partnerships** with Committee to Protect Journalists (CPJ) and Reporters Without Borders for credential issuance workflows via KILT attestations

 Honestly, we're a bit nervous about the technical complexity, but we've done our homework.